doktor500/web-crawler/README.md

 # Visualize the site map graph

-- Execute the project.
+- Execute the project
-- Install local-server with `npm install -g local-server`.
+- Install local-server with `npm install -g local-web-server`
-- Run local server with `ws`,
+- Run local server with `ws`
 - Navigate to `http://localhost:8000`

 ### Approached followed

 To deal with the concurrency nature of the problem, the crawler has been implemented using a functional programming style and an approach based on an actor system implemented with Akka.

 ### Assumptions